shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/080-storefront.md

 Start with adding your own tab by overriding the block `page_product_detail_tabs_navigation_description`, so you can add your own `li` tag to the `ul`.
 Copy the original file's tab content as well and replace every occurrence of "description" with "bundle" and replace `{{ "detail.tabsDescription"|trans }}` with `Bundles` for now.
-The icon to be used is the one you already used in your Administration module, so use `shopping-paper-bag-product` here.

 Also make sure to add the `{{ parent() }}` to not just override the description tab, but to add a new tab instead.
 This time you want the original content to be loaded first and your new tab afterwards.